MakeSchool-Tutorials/Make-Chat-Tutorial/P06-Changing-The-Channel/content.md

 })
 ```

 Great, now the messages will only go to their corresponding channels.
+However, if you try sending a message, you won't see it!

+That's cause we haven't specified a default channel (General) for a user to join.
+Let's fix that now.

 # Changing Channels

 Let's let users change their channel by clicking on it.

+>[action]
+> Update the top of `/public/index.js` to have an `emit` to `user changed channel`, and a click handler to allow for them to change a channel by clicking on it:
+>
 ```javascript
 //index.js
 const socket = io.connect();